Mikdown/CL-Stock-Analysis/README.md

-# CL-Stock-Analysis
+# CL-Data-Main
-Code Louisville Data Analysis project which attempts to determine stock trading strategies based on historical stock data analysis.
+Repository for the Code Louisville Data Analysis Project